PouyaT/map_projection/README.md

 # map_projection
 Trying to do copmuter vision and then map it to a 2d plane Input Videos and corresponding output Videos are in files.
-If interested just download the videos to see progress that have been made.
+If you're interested just download the videos to see the progress that has been made.

 # Input Examples
 <p float="left">